VirusTotal/yara/docs/writingrules.rst

 As shown in the example the wild-cards are nibble-wise, which means that you can define just one nibble of the byte and leave the other unknown.

-In some cases you may wish to specify that a byte is not a specific value.
+Starting with version 4.3.0, you may specify that a byte is not a specific value.
 For that you can use the not operator with a byte value:

 .. code-block:: yara